EudesRobin/iaas-collaboratif/README.md

 **Authors :**
-Alan DAMOTTE
-Robin EUDES
-Romain BARTHELEMY
-Malek MAMMAR
-Kai GUO
+Alan DAMOTTE, Robin EUDES, Romain BARTHELEMY, Malek MAMMAR, Kai GUO

 ----------

 > The objective of this project is to allow a user group (member) to pool their laptops or desktop in order to calculate big data of few users.
 To do so, the solution should work with Docker to virtualize user machines and control the use of resources of each machine.

 ----------